Virus complicates college recruiting

 “This is definitely a first for me in college recruitment,” said SMCC academic recruiter Karinlee Brister, who claims almost 13 years of experience in the field, nine of those at SMCC.

-While she can’t visit groups of students at their schools, and can’t host groups of students at Southwest, Brister said she is doing her best to stay in touch with students by phone and online.
+While she can’t visit groups of students at their schools and can’t host groups of students at Southwest, Brister said she is doing her best to stay in touch with them by phone and online.

 “The students are so great, and they’ve lost their senior year,” she said.
 “I’m trying to get them every opportunity to get into school and make the transition as easy as possible.”